Azure/kubernetes-hackfest/labs/paas/otomi/6_knative/README.md

 - Requests: CPU=100m, Memory=64Mi
 - Exposure: Public

-5. Now click `submit` and `Deploy changes.
+5. Now click `Submit` and then `Deploy changes`.

 6. The new service and the Hostname are now shown in the list of services.
 Wait until the Drone pipeline has finished and click on the hostname.
+What do you see?

+This was the last lab.
+In the labs we only toughed upon a couple of Otomi features.
+Please go and play around some more.
+And if you run into any issues, please report them [here](https://github.com/redkubes/otomi-core).
+We hope you enjoyed the labs.
+To show your appreciation to our open source project, please ⭐️ ⭐️ ⭐️

+Thank you!